 In 2000, we went to Armagh, Pennsylvania and joined with the TRF Summer Party and in 2001 we were in Houston, Texas for the Houston MG Club's All British Motor Vehicle Exposition.
 In 2002 we again went to the San Francisco, California area for the Palo Alto British Car Meet.
 For 2003 we visited Florida and the Space Coast in Titusville, Florida.
 In 2004, we visited picturesque Cape Cod in Massachusetts for the Cape Cod British Car Club's British Legends Weekend.
 In 2005, we were in San Diego, California at Fairbrook Farms in Bonsall for San Diego British Car Day.
 We were in Maryland in 2006 at the MGs on the Rocks Show and in 2007 we went to Charlotte, North Carolina at the MGs on the Green Show.
 In 2008 we were in Armagh, Pennsylvania with The Roadster Factory Summer Party and for 2009 we planned for a show in the Central Valley of California.

-The Meets are always a great time and a memorable experience for all that attend.
-For more information contact the above, write to the American MGB Association, P.O.
-Box 11401, Chicago, IL 60611, call 773-769-7084, email us at firstname.lastname@example.org or explore our website at www.mgclub.org .
+For more information contact the above, write to the American MGB Association, 5433 N. Ashland Ave., Chicago, IL 60640, call 773-769-7084, email us at firstname.lastname@example.org or explore our website at www.mgclub.org .